A collection of Billie Holiday photos, posters, album covers, and videos plus a selection of Kim Nalley performances of Billie’s songs.

 The songs she sings are in order: “Foolin’ Myself”, “Easy to Remember”, and “What a Little Moonlight Can Do”.

-We have included all of the filmed performances of Billie that we could find and suggest you listen to over three hours of recordings as you finish enjoying the gallery.
+We have included all of the filmed performances of Billie that we could find and suggest you listen to an hour of classic recordings as you finish enjoying the gallery.
 She made many television performances but most were early live TV with no copies made.